Faith is a living, daring confidence in God's grace, so sure and certain that a man could stake his life on it a thousand times.

 Most believers understand the need for faith to please God.
 Many are aware following Christ on the path of a salvation requires more than simple belief.
 Others recognize this includes diligence in Bible study and prayer, repentance and radical discipleship in a effort to meet the greatest commandment.
 Loving God with all we possess.

-modern Christianity comprehend the importance of the second greatest commandment to love our neighbor as ourselves.
+A much smaller percentage of modern Christianity comprehend the importance of the second greatest commandment to love our neighbor as ourselves.
 Yet countless Bible passages point out, the primary way genuine living faith expresses love for God is to love others.

+The reason for this becomes clear once we realize that in His amazing mercy, God takes everything we do to each other extremely Personally.
 Christ even goes so far as to warn our very salvation hinges on understanding His identification with the needy.
 His love extends to the helpless so completely that whatever we do or fail to do to the least we've done or not done to Him!

 Living Faith